olilewis1/Project-Two/README.md

   }
 ```

-Oli did the conditional rendering so that when a button was clicked the down facing card flipped to a random upfacing card.
+Oli coded the flipping card detail using a ternary operator in the JavaScript and backface-visibility in the CSS.

 ### Manipulating the data
 It was very important that the data could be compariable with one another.
 This was something that was frustrating at first because we didn't for-see how mixed some of the data would be in our data set.
 We figured out that we had to:
-- Change all data to a Number data type
+- Change all data to a Number data type.
 - Remove all commas, etc.
-- Turn any non-number (ie. n/a) into a number (0)
+- Turn any non-number (ie. n/a) into a number (0).

 ```javascript
 cardFaceUpName = cardFaceUpName.replace(/,/g, '')